Rockman-Blue/SANS_HHC_2024/Act 2/PowerShell.md

 ![Screenshot 2025-01-02 084310](https://github.com/user-attachments/assets/fd998cd1-43d3-460d-b88a-d2a868a129ee)

-* Now I know that the endpoint 13 page has 138 words, I have to communicate with the URL and print the contents to the terminal.
+* Now I know that the endpoint 13 page has 138 words, I see why the question said to use a loop haha.
+I have to communicate with the URL and print the contents to the terminal.
 After searching for "invoke web request print contents" on Google, I find a stack overflow page that tells me how to use Invoke-WebRequest to display all content.
 To do this, I use a pipeline starting with Invoke-WebRequest, and pipe it to Select-Object.
 The -Expand Content command allows me to view all content returned by the Invoke-WebRequest command earlier in the pipeline.

 ```Invoke-WebRequest -Uri http://localhost:1225/endpoints/13 | Select-Object -Expand Content```